3035app/pialab-docker/Install-Without-Docker.md

 ## Prerequis

 Before start the installation.
-You should have installed and configured the following element
+You should have installed and configured the following element:

 - A Linux Apache Server with PHP 7.1
 - A PostgresSQL server with a database and a user dedicated to Pialab (PostgresSQL 9.6 Recomended)
 - Composer installed : https://getcomposer.org/
 - Nvm installed: https://github.com/creationix/nvm

 ## Pialab-Back Installation